cloud-native-toolkit/site-developer-guide/docs/learning/pipeline.md

 # Continuous Integration Pipeline

-!!!Todo
-    Add the following content:

-    - Pipeline technology comparison (Jenkins vs Tekton)
-    - What the pipeline needs to deliver - everything needed by Continuous Delivery to deliver into testing and production
-        - Build the application (Language specific - install dependencies, compile/link code, ...)
-        - Run automated unit tests
-        - Perform analysis
-        - Package into container
-        - Perform security scans
-        - Build Helm package

 The pipeline technology is what ties all the different tools and activities into you CI/CD workflow.
 Tekton in the underlying technology in OpenShift Pipelines, which is the default pipeline technology now used by the Cloud-Native Toolkit.
 Jenkins support is still available, but OpenShift Pipelines is the preferred technology.

-There are a number of pipelines included with the Cloud-Native toolkit based around the programming language of the project.
-A pipeline is make up by orchestrating a number of tasks.
-There are a number of tasks installed by the Cloud-Native Toolkit.
+There are a number of pipelines included with the Cloud-Native toolkit.
+The pipeline content is based on the programming language of the project.
+A pipeline orchestrates the activities defined by a number of tasks.
+There is a collection of useful tasks installed by the Cloud-Native Toolkit.
+The source for the pipelines and tasks installed by the Toolkit can be found [here](https://github.com/IBM/ibm-garage-tekton-tasks){: target=_blank}.

 As an example the Node.js pipeline performs the following tasks: